prthiaga/mcrouter-wiki/JSONM.md

 user-friendly JSONM by processing all macros and substituting all constants. .

 ###Syntax
-JSONM is a JSON object with two special optional keys: `consts` and `macros`:
+JSONM is a JSON object with a special optional key `macros`:

 ```
   {